Quick Answer

 • A simple way to cancel

-Rachel runs a marketing agency and hosts breakfast roundtables.
-Her confirmation email includes a line asking attendees to reply if plans change.
-She updates her list the morning of the event.
+A marketing agency hosting breakfast roundtables can add a line in the confirmation email asking attendees to reply if plans change.
+The list gets updated the morning of the event.

 Some businesses add a second QR code at the event for check-in.
 Others mark attendance manually.